oristopo/nanoTAPR/README.md

 *GroupDelay* = - *d*φ / *d*ω

-In the VNA, a measurement sweep consists of a number of individual discrete data points taken at single spot frequencies.
+In a VNA, a measurement sweep consists of a number of individual discrete data points taken at single spot frequencies.
 Thus, the group delay is calculated by looking at two adjacent frequency samples -- the current sample, n and the next sample, n+1, being taken at